talaatmadi1/the-fellowship-of-the-ring-319081/README.md

 - Early engagement explains approximately 45% of the variance in long-run show popularity.
 - Consumption behavior is driven primarily by visibility and popularity, not by exploration.
 - Rating behavior exhibits systematic bias across users.
-- Polarizing shows attract more attention than consistently high-rated titles.
+- Polarizing shows attract more attention than consistently high rated titles.

 ## CONCLUSION

-This project provides a structured and data-driven analysis of user show interactions on a large-scale rating platform.
+This project provides a structured and data driven analysis of user show interactions on a large scale rating platform.
 By focusing exclusively on interaction data, the analysis reveals clear and interpretable patterns in engagement intensity, popularity dynamics, and rating behavior.
 The results show that platform activity is shaped by concentration effects rather than content diversity.
 Behavioral differences among users coexist with strong commonalities in consumption choices, while rating styles introduce an additional, independent dimension of variability.
 Overall, the combination of exploratory analysis, predictive modeling, and unsupervised learning proves effective in uncovering latent structure in complex interaction data.

 ## LIMITATIONS & FUTURE WORK
 The analysis relies exclusively on interaction and rating data.
 The absence of economic variables, content descriptors, and user demographics limits deeper segmentation and profitability-oriented analysis.
 Including these dimensions would enable richer modeling and more detailed insights into engagement dynamics.